 Genetic testing has the potential to identify high-risk individuals before they develop cancer.
 While the scope of the IOS 2021 project did not specifically address ways to screen and identify people before they develop hereditary cancer syndromes, there are numerous opportunities to promote cascade testing once a patient is diagnosed with cancer.
 Cascade testing involves counseling and testing biological relatives once a patient is diagnosed with a pathogenic variant.
 In an ideal healthcare system, every at-risk biological relative would be informed and referred to a genetic counselor.
-Currently, the burden of contacting at-risk biological relatives often falls on the patient, and many relatives may not be informed about their potential risk of harboring a proposed bills, Medicare would recognize CGCs as healthcare providers and enable these professionals to provide telehealth services.
-As previously stated, CGCs do not have provider status under Medicare, even though genetic counseling is a covered benefit.
+Currently, the burden of contacting at-risk biological relatives often falls on the patient, and many relatives may not be informed about their potential risk of harboring a pathogenic mutation.